BearyNatural/ObsidianVault/Linux/My practice steps/Mock Exams/KodeKloud LFCS Prac Exam 1.md

 - Print out the `network routing table` and save the entire output to `/opt/routes.txt` file.
 Also make sure to preserve any existing content of this file.
 	- ip route
 - First, in your home directory you will find a file called `bobandjane`.
 Currently this file can only be read by `bob`.
 Add a new `ACL` permission so that `jane` can also `read` this.
 Jane should not have `write` or `execute` permissions, but only the `read` permission.
-	- setfacl --modify user:jan:r bobandjane
+	- setfacl --modify user:jane:r bobandjane
 - docker list all containers then remove all docker container images except for nginx
 	- docker container list -a
 	- docker images